Do-It Leisure programs provide recreation, social, and

 Do-It Leisure programs promote wellness through leisure, and assist behavioral and personal growth to its fullest.

 Do-It Leisure has provided recreation programs for the people with disabilities since 1975.
 In 1981, Do-It Leisure merged with Work Training Center, Inc. Our emphasis is on providing quality of life experiences for individuals with developmental disabilities.
 Do-It Leisure is comprised of two major components: Community Programs and Individualized Programs.

-Current Newsletter: Do-It Leisure's Summer 2019 Newsletter
+Current Newsletter: Do-It Leisure's Fall 2019 Newsletter

 Do-It Leisure Individualized Programs

 The Individualized programs are vendorized through Far Northern Regional Center, which receives funds from the State Department of Developmental Services.
 The programs are designed to maximize individual growth and give the clients the opportunity to develop new skills.
 Referred clients are placed in one of three programs and assigned an instructor.
 The three programs currently offered are Independent Living Skills (ILS), Group Social Recreation (GSR), and The Home Companion Program (HCP).